 Santa Croce Sestiere

-Cannaregio, across the Grand Canal from Santa Croce, is a large sestiere that stretches from Santa Lucia train station to the Rialto Bridge.
-The Cannaregio Canal is the second largest in Venice and it connects the lagoon with the Grand Canal.
+Cannaregio, across the Grand Canal from Santa Croce, is a large sestiere that stretches from the Venezia Santa Lucia Train Station to the Rialto Bridge.
+The Cannaregio Canal is the second largest canal in Venice, connecting the lagoon with the Grand Canal.

-Consider staying on Venice Lido if you're interested in beaches, nightlife, the Venice Film Festival, or driving you car to your hotel.
-From the Lido it's only a short vaporetto ride to Saint Mark's Square.Continue to 9 of 12 below.
+Consider staying on Venice Lido if you're interested in the beaches, nightlife, the Venice Film Festival, or driving your car to your hotel.
+From the Lido, it's only a short vaporetto ride to Saint Mark's Square.